SchweizerischeBundesbahnen/scion-workbench/docs/site/howto/how-to-provide-perspective.md

 A perspective is a named arrangement of views.
 Different perspectives provide a different perspective on the application.
 A perspective can be divided into a main and a peripheral area, with the main area as the primary place for opening views.
 Views in the main area are retained when switching perspectives.

 The layout of a perspective is a grid of parts.
 Parts are aligned relative to each other.
-A part is a stack of views.
-Content is displayed in views.
+Each part is a stack of views.
+Content is displayed in views or parts.

 ### How to provide a perspective